Team-Crushing-It/dripdrop/README.md

 [5](/assets/leaderboardpage.png)

-The best part about this app is that it lets you challenge your friends to see who can save the most water.
-No one is taking bets over here (officially), some of us may be a little too competitive, but it's all in good cheer and opens up your eyes to how your water usage affects the community.
-It's a pandemic, who needs to take showers??

-The Pacman look was the most enjoyable part of this project!
+Our leaderboard tracks your usage real-time and encourages you to save every drop!
+Even though it is a pandemic, don't get too competitive and start skipping showers!

 ## Open-Source

-Feel free to use this as design inspriation and we are happy to share with you what we learned !
+Feel free to use this design as inspriation!
+We are happy to share with you what we learned !
 Thanks for sharing this treat with Team Crushing it

-Built with 💗 on Flutter and Firebase